sarahmorris926/Capstone-Brewify/README.md

 $ git clone https://github.com/sarahmorris926/Capstone-Brewify.git
 ```

 Next, you need to run "npm install" in your terminal and start two servers: one as a local server, and one node server.
-Node server can be started using this command in the terminal:
+The Node server code can be found (here)[https://github.com/sarahmorris926/capstone-proxy-server].
+You will need to clone it or fork it and `cd` into the file you put it in.
+The Node server can be started using this command in the terminal:

 ```
 $ node server.js
 ```

+After you start the node server, which should be on `PORT 6060` which should not intervene with the server you start for the capstone project, which if forked, will be `PORT 8080`.

 You should be able to go to your local server on your browser and view the project.
 You will need to click the "Spotify Login" button first, as Spotify requires authentication in order to search for any artists.